 The graduate is able to, independently:

-1.1 formulate problem statements to develop relevant and rigorous research questions within a track-specific HTHT context
+1.1 formulate problem statements to develop relevant and rigorous research questions within a track-specific international HTHT context

 1.3 collect and analyse qualitative and quantitative data and interpret findings related to the research questions